World Water Corps

 Recent World Water Corps assignments: Alternatives analysis for addressing high fluoride levels in groundwater in one of the districts where we work in Bolivia, remote GIS support and in-person training to Water For People monitoring and engineering staff, Spanish translation of key programmatic documents to increase the exchange and learning across Water For People regions, and assessment and recommendations for rehabilitating non-functional wastewater treatment plants in small towns in Bolivia.

 The World Water Corps doesn't dig wells, construct latrines, or provide any core services that are the responsibilities of local water and sanitation professionals will who continue to provide those services long after Water For People exits.
 In fact, we don’t believe contributing these types of services is in the best interest of the community or the sustainability of water and sanitation services.
 Rather, we provide technical guidance to build the capacity of local water and sanitation technicians and professionals to implement projects and sustain services themselves.

-The Community Engineering Corps® (CE Corps) combines the strengths of three allied organizations – American Water Works Association, American Society of Civil Engineers, and Engineers Without Borders USA – to assist underserved US communities in meeting their infrastructure needs and improving the quality of life for each of the communities’ members.
-Volunteers with a range of experience and expertise are needed to work on project teams, serve on committees or mentor student project teams.
+The Community Engineering Corps® (CE Corps) combines the strengths of three allied organizations – American Water Works Association, American Society of Civil Engineers, and Engineers Without Borders USA – to assist underserved U.S. communities in meeting their infrastructure needs and improving the quality of life.
+Volunteers with a range of experience and expertise are needed to work on project teams, serve on committees, or mentor student project teams.
 For more information, please visit www.communityengineeringcorps.org.